 An argument with SQL type TEXT it is normally converted into a quoted JSON string even if the input text is well-formed JSON.
 However, if the argument is the direct result from another json1 function, then it is treated as JSON and all of its JSON type information and substructure is preserved.
 This allows calls to json_object() and json_array() to be nested.
 The json() function can also be used to force strings to be recognized as JSON.

 The json_remove(X,P,...) function takes a single JSON value as its first argument followed by zero or more path arguments.
-The json_remove(X,P,...) function returns a new JSON value that is the X with all the elements identified by path arguments removed.
+The json_remove(X,P,...) function returns a copy of the X parameter with all the elements identified by path arguments removed.
 Paths that select elements not found in X are silently ignored.

 Removals occurs sequentially from left to right.
 Changes caused by prior removals can affect the path search for subsequent arguments.